The Black Friday Trademark in Germany: What You Need to Know

 Bird & Bird

-If you and your legal team think it would be a good idea for you to use different wording for your Black Friday promotions in Germany, then here are a few examples I’ve seen from other businesses.
+If you and your legal counsel think it would be a good idea to use different wording for your Black Friday promotions in Germany, here are a few alternative approaches that other businesses have used:

 1 | Branded sales days